ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    #.
 Without ``qualified``: As specified in the `Haskell Report <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-1000005.2>`_,
       point (5), this also exports (unqualified) all identifiers in scope both with and without the *modid*\ ``.`` prefix.
 If an *exports* is included, then only those identifiers are included.
+(This is not a change from the current behavior.)

 Optional Change Specifications
 ------------------------------